SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Function parameters are constants by default.
 Trying to change the value of a function parameter from within the body of that function results in a compile-time error.
-This means that you can't accidentally change the value of a parameter and expect that change to be visible outside the function.
+This means that you can't accidentally change the value of a parameter by mistake.

 However, sometimes it is useful for a function to have a *variable* copy of a parameter's value to work with.
-You can avoid defining a new variable yourself within the function by specifying one or more parameters as variable parameters instead.
+You can avoid defining a new variable yourself within the function by specifying one or more parameters as :newTerm:`variable parameters` instead.
 Variable parameters are available as variables rather than constants, and give a new modifiable copy of the parameter's value for your function to work with.